A-guy-using-ChatGPT/IR-files/README.md

-.IR files from IR remotes
+- 📁 IR files from IR remotes